damnkrishna/CyberGaurd-j/daily-notes/2026-09-08-owasp-juiceshop.md

 well thats the end of her and the beginning of me i need to find myself i am finding myself and i will keep doing that until i become the person i want to be

+day we cut down hair a little or a notch so that it looks managable and maintainable

+well my hair is in awkward phase now and i know that so i just have to get a maintaince cut thats all well the chances are a little high that i will fuck up my hair but lets take that chnaces